-But even as we got older and gave up on the wilder flights of fancy we as children dreamed of, we still had new dreams.
-Every so often we would look at the state of our lives and wonder “What if I had chosen another path?”
+But even as we got older and gave up on the wilder flights of fancy we dreamed of as children, we still had new dreams.
+Every so often, we look at the state of our lives and wonder “What if I had chosen another path?”
 Sometimes we might even ask, “What if I choose another path today?”

 Those Who Went Before

 Probably the most harmful thoughts a person might have are “This is all I am.
 This is all I can, or ever will be”.
-For many people this is an unfortunate acceptance of a reality that, in their perspective is set and can never be changed.
-Of a life that has nothing more to offer or give and that has run its course.
-And this isn’t only the jaded thoughts of older people in their twilight years – huge numbers of younger people, often without the experience that comes simply from living their lives past a certain point can find themselves trapped in the mind-set that they’ve achieved as much as they can and their lives have gone as far as they will.
+For many people this is an unfortunate acceptance of a reality that, in their perspective, is set and can never be changed.
+This isn’t only the jaded thoughts of older people in their twilight years either; huge numbers of young people, often without the experience that comes simply from living their lives past a certain point, can find themselves trapped in the mind-set that they’ve achieved as much as they can and their lives have gone as far as they will.

-Fortunately, these thoughts are nothing but the product of a depressed mind.
-Across the world huge numbers of people choose to try something new in their lives.
+Fortunately, what we think we can achieve and what we can actually achieve can be two different things.
+Across the world, huge numbers of people choose to try something new in their lives.
 People from all ages and backgrounds who are prepared to reach for their dreams, old or new, and push themselves to fresh heights of personal achievement.

 Consider the Story of “Grandma Moses” now remembered as a famous American artist.
-But in her early life there was no suggestion or idea that the hired girl who worked on a farm in New York state would go on to become an artist celebrated in America and Europe.
-Yet at the age of 80 during an exhibition of her work she rose to fame, first in New York state and then across the art world in the following years.
+In her early life there was no opportunity for the hired girl who worked on a farm in New York state to pursue her passion of drawing and painting.
+Yet at the age of 80, during an exhibition of her work, she rose to fame, first in New York state and then across the art world.

-Or perhaps that of Harlan Sanders, better known as Colonel Sanders, the figurehead of the Kentucky Fried Chicken restaurant chain who only started his own restaurant business at 40 and found his greatest success later when at 64 he sold his interest in the KFC Franchise chain for $2 million in 1964.
+Or perhaps that of Harlan Sanders, better known as Colonel Sanders, the figurehead of the Kentucky Fried Chicken restaurant chain.
+He started his own restaurant business at 40 and found his greatest success later, when at 64, he sold his interest in the KFC Franchise chain for $2 million.